imogendrews/orientation_project/project_plan/projectplan_drews.md

   Since this aspect of my project is the last one, I might not be able to complete it to its full extent but hopefully I will be able to visually explore some of my findings in an impactful way and effectively convey my message to my viewers.
-  In terms of research/experimentation, I will focus on learning the processes involved in designing an experiment and connecting it to existing research projects - and experience that will be valuable as I progress further in my studies.
+  In terms of research/experimentation, I will focus on learning the processes involved in designing an experiment and connecting it to existing research projects - an experience that will be valuable as I progress further in my studies.
    In this project, my goal is to analyse the latent space of a Stable Diffusion
     image-generation model in order to find what biases it contains.
   Lastly, regarding software development, I will not be creating anything new but I will be using software to make my project